Sannoso/BaxterMovementTest/README.md

     cd ~/baxter
     ./setup.bash sim

-After that the scripts of this repo can be ran
+After that the scripts of this repo can be ran in a third terminal

+##Dear reader,
-#Dear reader, English is not my native language if you see any spelling or grammar errors please point them out to me so I can correct them and improve my skills in English.
+English is not my native language if you see any spelling or grammar errors please point them out to me so I can correct them and improve my skills in English.